NOMADIC BELONGING:

 • Simple artmaking — collage, drawing, and mixed media as expression and translation

-Women from any cultural background who:
+Women from diverse cultural backgrounds who:

 • have been living outside the culture they grew up in for at least two years — whether they moved by choice or by necessity, temporarily or permanently, recently or long ago